xdelaruelle/modules/doc/source/design/module-cache.rst

 file.

 Cache evaluation stops if an erroneous command or syntax is encountered.
-Like for erroneous modulerc, error is not reported during ``avail`` or ``whatis`` commands unless if ran in debug mode.
+Like for erroneous modulerc, error is not reported during ``avail``, ``spider`` or ``whatis`` commands unless if ran in debug mode.
 Error is reporting during a ``load`` evaluation.
 Cache evaluation is considered failed if there is an error in the cache file, thus a non-cache module search will occur instead of relying on cache module listing.
 However descriptions of modulefile and modulerc evaluated in cache prior the error occurs are retained.

 cachebuild sub-command
 ----------------------